• Skip to primary navigation

 Have more turkey leftovers?
 Give my Turkey Pot Pie Recipe a try - delish!

-• Creamy Corn Chowder - this vegetarian Corn Chowder takes just over 30 minutes to make.
-It's rich, hearty and creamy bowl of chowder.
+• Creamy Corn Chowder - This vegetarian Corn Chowder takes just over 30 minutes to make.
+It's a rich, hearty, and creamy bowl of chowder.

-• 30 Minute Corn and Potato Chowder - this is an old-fashioned chowder filled with crunchy sweet corn, creamy potatoes and delicious cheese.
-It is super savory and absolutely delicious!
+• 30 Minute Corn and Potato Chowder is an old-fashioned chowder.
+It's filled with crunchy sweet corn, creamy potatoes, and delicious cheese.

 Serve with